Lifeboats launched after fire breaks out on Irish Ferries passenger vessel in channel

-A Dover to Calais ferry carrying almost 200 people was evacuated last night after fire broke out.
+A Dover to Calais ferry carrying almost 200 people had to be rescued last night after fire broke out.
 Emergency services were called to the incident, aboard the Isle of Innisfree vessel, at around 5.30pm on Friday (March 3) around halfway through the ferry’s 21-mile journey.

 It is understood the blaze started in the engine room.
 The RNLI (Royal National Lifeboat Institution) said lifeboats from Ramsgate, Dover and Dungeness launched to the ferry, along with a tugboat from France.